Entry point: Python

 In this idiom, the call to the named entry point main is explicit, and the interaction with the operating system (receiving the arguments, calling system exit) are done explicitly by library calls, which are ultimately handled by the Python runtime.
-This contrast with C, where these are done implicitly by the runtime, based on convention.
+This contrasts with C, where these are done implicitly by the runtime, based on convention.

 QB64

 The QB64 language has no main function, the code that is not within a function, or subroutine is executed first, from top to bottom: